Park and Recreation Professionals Day is Friday, July 21, 2023!

-This year during Park and Recreation Month we are celebrating Park and Recreation Professionals Day on Friday, July 17.
-This is a day to honor all the dedicated professionals who work tirelessly behind the scenes to provide the high-quality programs and infrastructure we desire and expect in our parks and public spaces.
+As part of Park and Recreation Month, we are celebrating Park and Recreation Professionals Day on Friday, July 21.
+This is a day to celebrate all the dedicated professionals who build strong, vibrant and resilient communities through the power of parks and recreation.

-On Friday, July 17, we encourage all park and recreation agencies to host an event celebrating their staff, whether virtually or in-person, depending on your state and local guidance regarding the COVID-19 pandemic.
+On Friday, July 21, we encourage all park and recreation agencies to host an event celebrating their staff.
+Be sure to share how you're celebrating with us on social media by tagging NRPA and using #NRPAParkandRecDay!

-Stay tuned for additional resources that will help you promote the celebration in your own community and create a tribute to those who selflessly deliver quality recreational and educational opportunities and keep our parks clean, safe, welcoming, inclusive and ready to use.
+Promote the celebration in your own community and create a tribute to those who selflessly deliver high-quality experiences and opportunities and keep our parks clean, safe, welcoming, inclusive and ready to use.

-Park and Recreation Professionals Day originally began with the Pennsylvania Recreation and Park Society (PRPS) as a statewide celebration in 2019, and this year we are taking it nationwide!
-You can read the full concept of Pennsylvania’s Park and Recreation Professionals Day here, as well as listen to this episode of Open Space Radio to hear Tim Herd, CEO of PRPS discuss the idea behind the day and how you can join the celebration:
+Park and Recreation Professionals Day originally began with the Pennsylvania Recreation and Park Society (PRPS) as a statewide celebration in 2019, and we're taking it nationwide again this year!
+You can read the full concept of Pennsylvania’s Park and Recreation Professionals Day here, as well as listen to this 2020 episode of Open Space Radio to hear Tim Herd, CEO of PRPS discuss the idea behind the day and how you can join the celebration:

 Park and Recreation Professionals Day Proclamation

-Proclaiming the third Friday in July (July 17, 2020) as Park and Recreation Professionals Day is an opportunity for your community and local leadership to acknowledge the importance of park and recreation professionals and the benefits they provide to the people they serve.
-Having July 17 proclaimed as Park and Recreation Professionals Day is also a great way to create community and media awareness for the essential services your staff provides.
+Proclaiming the third Friday in July (July 21, 2023) as Park and Recreation Professionals Day is an opportunity for your community and local leadership to acknowledge the importance of park and recreation professionals and the benefits they provide to your community.
+Having July 21 proclaimed as Park and Recreation Professionals Day is also a great way to create community and media awareness for the essential services your staff provides.

 1. Determine who has the authority to make the proclamation